 NCERT Book Solutions Class 6 Our Pasts – I Chapter 5

-NCERT Solutions for Class 6 History Chapter 5 “Kingdoms, Kings and An Early Republic” will provide you the answers to the exercise provided at the end of the chapter.
+NCERT Solutions for Class 6 History Chapter 5 “Kingdoms, Kings and an Early Republic” will provide students with the answers to the exercise provided at the end of the chapter.
 These solutions are useful for the Social Science exam preparation as questions are asked from the NCERT textbook.
-Referring to these answers will give you more clarity on how to express and represent answers during the exam.
+Referring to these answers will give them more clarity on how to express and represent answers during the exam.

 Students can download the NCERT Solutions for Class 6 History PDF below.

-NCERT Solutions for Class 6 History (History – Our Pasts – I) Chapter 5 Kingdoms, Kings and An Early Republic:- Download PDF Here
+NCERT Solutions for Class 6 History (History – Our Pasts – I) Chapter 5 Kingdoms, Kings and an Early Republic

-The Solutions for Chapter 5, Kingdoms, Kings and The Early Republic are given below.
+The Solutions for Chapter 5, Kingdoms, Kings and an Early Republic are given below.
 Students should also check NCERT Solutions for Class 6 for other subjects.

 - Rajas who led the ashvamedha horse pass through their lands were invited to the sacrifice.